skellis46/finger-pointing-moon/case-for-support.md

 #### 1. The Problem of the Proxy

+- it's possible that the aim of this part is about understanding and revealing the proxies implicit to PaR, and offering alternatives, or strategies for recognising, or strategies for acknowledging.
+But proxy of embodied knowledge (closely related to know-how) is perhaps the biggest of them all.

 >they see that language is only a finger pointing at the moon and not the moon itself.[@johnston_cloud_2012 p.2]

 Is embodied knowledge the only proxy I can think of?
 Are there others?
 That this is just an example of one -- that is peculiar to body-based practice-research? actually, "knowledge" is the real proxy. we generate knowledge. we are knowledge producers!
+I'd say "process" is a proxy as well.
+Also "video evidence".
+What other 'fingers' are there pointing at the moon?
+Berry suggests language is also such a proxy: <human experience and language.md>.
+We forget that they are proxies (akin to Heidegger's enframing, and relationship to Borgmann's _focal things_

 The complexities -- and sometimes impossibilities -- of articulating what is understood differently through practice-research may have created another distinct problem.
 Whereas in the early stages of the development of practice-research there was considerable focus on its epistemic underpinnings,[^under] since 2011 this scholarship has all but disappeared.
 At the same time there has been a sharp rise in scholarship using the ill-defined term _embodied knowledge_ (and its cousin _tacit knowledge_) as a concept to describe the epistemic value of (body-based) practice-research.[^ek1] Could it be that these two phenomena are related: that in the place of scholarship directly exploring the epistemics of practice-research, artist-scholars have replaced it with a proxy?
 That artist-scholars who research through movement practices are failing to address the profound experiential changes and differences generated through practice, while valorising and reifying the concept of embodied knowledge; as if to say, the body knows and _ipso facto_ practice-research generates knowledge.
 An epistemic proxy does not address the epistemic complexity of practice-research, but rather what can be understood differently through practice-research is kept at arm's length.
 After all, "proxies are easier to manipulate than the complicated reality they represent".[@oneil_weapons_2016 Chapter 3] In _Finger Pointing Moon_ I seek to understand the extent to which the proxy of embodied knowledge is blinding artist-scholars to the _reality_ of the underlying limits and possibilities of body-based practice-research.
 Without epistemic clarity, practice-research's value as an approach to understanding the ambiguous, messy and complex experiences of human artistic endeavour are diminished. **You hint at value here.
 I think you need something upfront on value/impact/importance etc.**